 - Providing qualified interpreters or other methods of making audio materials available to hearing-impaired individuals;

 - Providing qualified readers, taped texts, and other means of making visual materials available to individuals with visual impairments; or

 - Buying or modifying equipment or devices for individuals with disabilities.

 Barrier Removal Tax Deduction

-The IRS also has an Architectural Barrier Removal Tax Deduction to encourage removal of barriers to mobility for disabled and elderly.
+The IRS also has an Architectural Barrier Removal Tax Deduction to encourage removal of barriers to mobility for the disabled and elderly.
 You can deduct up to $15,000 a year for qualified expenses.
 It is a significant benefit because usually, these expenses would have to be capitalized (depreciated over several years), and this deduction allows you to claim the expenses in the first year they are put in service.
 You can also depreciate any costs over the $15,000 maximum.